sosan/kubernetes/02_Set Up and Configure a Cloud Environment in Google Cloud/03_Multiple_VPC_Networks.md

     </table>

-<ql-infobox>The number of interfaces allowed in an instance is dependent on the instance's machine type and the number of vCPUs.
+The number of interfaces allowed in an instance is dependent on the instance's machine type and the number of vCPUs.
 The n1-standard-4 allows up to 4 network interfaces.
-Refer [here](https://cloud.google.com/vpc/docs/create-use-multiple-interfaces#max-interfaces) for more information.</ql-infobox>
+Refer [here](https://cloud.google.com/vpc/docs/create-use-multiple-interfaces#max-interfaces) for more information.

 1. Click **Management, security, disks, networking, sole tenancy**.